silverstripe/silverstripe-taxonomy/docs/en/01_basic_usage.md

 }
 ```

-Run a `dev/build?flush=all` and you'll be able to add taxonomy terms to your record - but now you need to create some terms!
+Run `sake db:build --flush` and you'll be able to add taxonomy terms to your record - but now you need to create some terms!
 See [the userhelp documentation](https://userhelp.silverstripe.org/en/optional_features/taxonomies/) for information about functionality from a content author perspective.

 ## Filtering by type